Absence request notification logic

 - Have write access on absence permission on the group the absence request is taking place on

-- Have one direct manager role at least one level above the employee's highest role level in the employee's home unit tree.
+- Have a manager role (direct) at least one level above the employee's highest role level in the employee's home unit tree.

 When an employee sends an absence request, the new logic looks for a manager who fulfills the above-mentioned criteria AND who are closest above to the employee's highest role in the home unit tree.